 Cajeput Tree, Paperbark Tree

-Upright, open growth 20 to 40 ft. tall, 15 to 25 ft. wide; can become twice as large in the tropics.
+Upright, open growth to 20–40 ft. tall and 15–25 ft. wide; can become twice as large in the tropics.
 Pendulous young branches.
 Thick, spongy, light brown to whitish bark peels off in sheets (you can use these sheets to line wire hanging baskets).
-Stiff, narrowly oval, 2 to 4-in.-long leaves are shiny pale green, covered with silky hairs when young.
+Stiff, narrowly oval, 2–4-in.-long leaves are shiny pale green, covered with silky hairs when young.
 The foliage turns purple with light frosts.
-Yellowish white (sometimes pink or purple) flowers bloom in 2 to 3-in. spikes in summer and fall.
+Yellowish white (sometimes pink or purple) flowers bloom in 2–3-in. spikes in summer and fall.
 Good street tree.
-Trees planted 8 to 10 ft. apart and thinned occasionally make a pleasant grove.
+Trees planted 8–10 ft. apart and thinned occasionally make a pleasant grove.
 Little to regular water.
 In Hawaii, cajeput tree has escaped cultivation to become an invasive pest.

 This is the most common form of the ornamental bananas.
 Makes a clump to 20 ft. tall and half as wide....

 From South Africa.
 This groundcover has curved, 4–5-in.-long leaves; pale yellow to rose, 4-in. ...